Build Instructions

 pip3 install -v .

-CMake and Meson overview
+CMake and Meson overview for Unix-based systems

 These instructions assume that you will build in a directory named build as a direct subdirectory of the source directory, and that you will use the default generator.
 CMake and Meson support multiple generators and permit the build directory to be almost anywhere (although in-source builds are strongly discouraged for both and are prohibited in Meson).
 To users familiar with CMake, we recommend using Ninja.